creativescala/krop/docs/src/pages/routes/README.md

   .handle(userId => s"You asked for the user ${userId.toString}")
 ```

-Now we can call `pathTo` to construct path to that route, which we could embed in an HTML form or a hyperlink.
+Now we can call `pathTo` to construct a path to that route, which we could embed in an HTML form or a hyperlink.

 ```scala mdoc
 viewUser.pathTo(1234)